Ents24/public-api-docs/blueprint/blueprint.md

   + image\_size (optional, string, `medium`) ...
 Chooses the size of image included with each image object if one is available.
   + incl\_stages (optional, boolean, `1`) ...
 Decides whether or not a list of stages is included for any festival events in the response.
   + incl\_artists (optional, boolean, `1`) ...
 Decides whether or not a list of performing artists is included in the response.
+  + incl\_occurrences (optional, boolean, `1`) ...
+Decides whether or not a list of individual event occurrences is included for any repeat events in the response.
   + incl\_tickets (optional, boolean, `1`) ...
 Decides whether or not a list of available tickets is included in the response.
   + full\_description (optional, boolean, `0`) ...
 Decides whether full or summarised description text is included in the response.
+  + flatten\_repeat\_events (optional, boolean, `1`) ...
+Decides whether repeat event occurences are shown as multiple objects or as a single object.
   + updated\_since (optional, date, `2014-08-31`) ...
 Only retrive events that have been added/updated since the given date.
   + order\_by (optional, string, `lastUpdate`) ...
 Order events by the named object property.
   + order\_direction (optional, string, `desc`) ...
 Ordering direction [asc, desc].